 Civic Engagement relies on students who become BMC certified van drivers to make transportation possible for Civic Engagement sponsored programs and events.
 In order to drive the Bryn Mawr vans, students must become certified van drivers through the Transportation and Public Safety Departments.
 If you are interested in becoming a van driver to drive for a program or Praxis course in which you are involved, please follow the steps below.
 And remember, only students who have had a valid driver’s license for at least one year may become certified drivers.

 1. Fill out the driver's license review form, and bring it, along with your driver's license, to the Transportation Office in the Ward Building.
-Ask for Steve Green, Director of Transportation, or Danielle Siwek, Transportation Coordinator, and let them know that you are interested in becoming a van driver.
-Steve or Sarita will take your form and make a photocopy of your driver's license.
+Ask for Steve Green, Director of Transportation, or Sarita Ferraro and Danielle Siwek, Transportation Coordinators, and let them know that you are interested in becoming a van driver.
+Steve, Sarita or Danielle will take your form and make a photocopy of your driver's license.

 2. Once your driving record is reviewed, you will receive an email with a link to an online driving test.
 Take this test and print out the certificate at the end that says that you passed.
 If you do not receive the link to the test within two days---call the Transportation Department at X 5206 to follow up.